brandur/sorg/content/fragments/beginner-japanese.md

 It's possible to swing too far the other way too.
 I previously tried a course that was more like a textbook, and it suffered from too much background -- pages of it before any new concept, most of which I was never had a hope of remembering.
 Also, the interactive tools available in internet/app form to help with retention are an absolutely key learning implement.

 But like learning any skill, there's no substitute for motivation.
-The key is consistent effort over a prolonged period, and that's normally where I fall off the wagon, and that goes doubly for skills that don't see much practical use.
-We'll see how far down this rabbit hole I can make it.
+The key is consistent effort over a prolonged period, and that's normally where I fall off the wagon.
+It's also doubly true for skills that don't see much practical use.
+We'll see how far down this rabbit hole I make it.

 [1] Albeit very slowly, and without comprehension because while I can puzzle out the sounds, I have no vocabulary.